 You also may have a right to workers’ compensation benefits if you develop an occupational injury over time such as repetitive trauma injury caused by lifting or by repetitive motions.

 If your claim for workers’ compensation is denied or if your employer disputes your right to receive benefits, you have a right to appeal.
-You have a right to request a hearing before the North Carolina Industrial Commission to appeal a denied claim for benefits.
+You have a right to request a hearing before the North Carolina Industrial Commission.
+This is to appeal a denied claim for benefits.

 Healthcare workers have a right to do their jobs without fear or intimidation.
 A person who assaults a nurse or other healthcare worker on hospital property may be charged with a felony under North Carolina law.
 While holding the assailant criminally responsible may be appropriate, a criminal conviction will not provide any compensation to help the healthcare recover from your injuries or missed work.
 An injured healthcare worker may have a legal right to file a separate civil lawsuit seeking compensation for personal injury caused by workplace violence such as a physical assault.

 Should I Hire a Lawyer to Appeal My Denied Workers’ Comp Claim?